slawomir-nowaczyk/slawomir-nowaczyk.github.io/SAIS-Halmstad-2025/SAIS-workshop-Halmstad-2025.markdown

 IBAN-nr: SE4612000000012810112657 <br/>
 SWIFT-adress: DABASESX
 ### Activity number:
-Activity number when making a payment: 960477
+Activity number when making a payment: 960477.
+Please include also your full name.

 For exceptions or prices including VAT, please send an email to Jessika Rosenberg: jessika.rosenberg@hh.se